eccentricexit/iuvo/design_pattern_decisions.md

 As much as developers audit and check code for bugs, one can never be completly sure that all components of a dapp will work correctly indefinetly.
 This problem is further complicated by the constraint of immutability of smart contracts.

-The Iuvo dapp holds precious user information, namely their reputation and public image.
+The Iuvo dapp could hold precious user information, namely their reputation and public image.
 This means it is a good idea to trade simplicity for the upgradable smart contracts pattern.

 The strategy consists of having a Proxy contract that forwards calls to the most recent version of the contract (defined in `target`) with the use of `DELEGATE CALL`.
-This means code on `target` will be executed in the context of the Proxy.
-With this, we can retain user`s data across upgrades.
+Code on `target` will be executed in the context of the Proxy, where all the data is persisted.
+With this, we can retain user`s data across upgrades to logic.

-The upgradable system was built by modifing a simplified version of openzeppelin's proxy contract to add allow circuit breaks on the proxy contract.
+The upgradable system was built by modifing a simplified version of openzeppelin's proxy contract to allow circuit breaks on the proxy contract.
 To accomplish this I used openzeppelin's Pausable contracts from ethpm.

 # Circuit Breaks